-Crossing tasks off your daily to-do list is always rewarding.
-But we often forget to plan for longer-term items such as preparing our older (and hopefully wiser) future self for retirement.
-The good news: You can do things today that will help define the life you'll live tomorrow.
+Crossing tasks off your daily to-do list is always rewarding,but we often forget to plan for long-term items, such as preparing for retirement.
+This may seem daunting, but fear not: You can do things today that will help define the life you'll live tomorrow.

 Visualize the life you’ll want

-What will your retirement selfie look like?
+What will your life in retirement look like?
 Will you be at a golf course?
 Taking care of grandchildren?
 Volunteering at a local animal shelter?
 The first step to understanding how much you need to save is visualizing what location and lifestyle you want.
-(Take your time, we'll wait.)
 Then work through what it'll cost to live that way and how much you think you'll need to save to get there.
 That's what your plan is meant to accomplish.

 Get your employer plan ready for its close-up

-Fortunately for you, most employers provide a retirement savings plan — usually a 401(k)1.
+Fortunately for you, most employers provide a retirement savings plan — usually a 401(k).
 It pays to understand your options and benefits now rather than later.

 Your plan may offer a Roth feature, which allows you to contribute money after-tax.
 In this case, you will pay tax on the full amount of your paycheck and then contribute to your Roth account, so you won't be reducing your current taxable income.
-But you won't pay any tax on your withdrawals when you retire.
+As long as you meet certain requirements, you won't pay any tax on your withdrawals when you retire.

 How to choose the right plan for you

 Contributing money pre-tax is a good choice if you think your income will be lower when you retire.
 You will pay less tax on the money during retirement than you would if it were taxed now.
 This could be attractive if you are a high earner.
 You probably could use a tax break.